 Travel memoir sized for your back pocket.

 In 2006, I spent six months in Florence, Italy as an American student abroad.
 Eight years later, I returned for six weeks to teach, walk, watch, think, eat, and learn.
 Butts of Florence is a collection of writing and photographs taken during this six-week stay.
 Formal black and white photographs of the butts of various Florentine sculptures punctuate writing that adopts the forms of diaristic entries, appropriated letter writing, travel guide tips, restaurant reviews, and poetic prose.
 Together, the text and image present the arc of a hungry, critical, introspective, romantic, and grateful visitor.
-This work was intended to be completed with quickness and spontaneity, being sent to print before the last mosquito bites had healed.
+This work was completed with quickness and spontaneity, being sent to print before the last mosquito bites had healed.

 THE BOOK (2nd ed.) — 7 × 4.25 in., 102 pages, B&W. Published by No Style Press, Los Angeles, CA.